 Skip to main content

 I am an experienced Practice Educator (PE) and Practice Assessor (PA), and have supported, enabled and assessed Newly Qualified Social Workers (NQSW) on their ASYE programmes.
-I work as a sessional, practicing AMHP (Approved Mental Health Professional) in an Adults Emergency Duty Team (AEDT) once a month.
-Working with the Mental Health Act (1983) and Mental Capacity Act (2005) are I have worked as a Practice Consultant with Developing Together Social Work Teaching Partnership (TP) for the last 4 years, delivering workshops to PE's and ASYE assessors and supporting and assessing social work apprentices and students at Kingston University.
+I work as a sessional, practicing AMHP (Approved Mental Health Professional) in an Adults Emergency Duty Team (AEDT) once a month, working with the Mental Health Act (1983) and Mental Capacity Act (2005).
+I worked as a Practice Consultant with Developing Together Social Work Teaching Partnership (TP) for 4 years, delivering workshops to PE's and ASYE assessors and supporting and assessing social work apprentices and students at Kingston University.
 I have been dedicated to the development and delivery of the ‘BLM: The Voice of Social Work' reflective discussion groups, encouraging practitioner focus on anti-racist practice, trauma-informed approaches, and working with an intersectional lens.